 My parents did not grow up in a life-giving Christian home so they came to know Jesus as their personal Savior later in life after having children.
 They had no formal discipleship, theological education and for that matter, their academic education didn’t surpass middle school.

-But once they became believers the Spirit of God took a hold of their life and they did a 360 change.
 My dad took the commands in the Bible that said, “teach God’s word to your children”, “meet and pray with other believers”, “Go and make disciples”, “help the poor”… literally.
 Not as a suggestion but as a command.

-One thing that struck me that night was my mom’s connection with Jesus.
-She was praying on her own not just in our “formal” family prayer time or bible reading time.
-She wanted to talk to God it was her nightly routine in the privacy of her room.
-God is her source of strength and delight.
+One thing that struck me that night when I saw my mom praying was how deeply connected my mom is to Jesus.
+She was praying on her own not because she had to but because she wanted to pray.
+She wanted to talk to God it was her nightly rhythm in the privacy of her room.

 Lasting Faith in Our Children